Ship Focus: Spacecoach

 In space, what is the most common molecule you can build things out of?

 Water.
 The answer is water.
-Water ice, more specifically -- an ubiquitous substance, found in asteroids, on gas giant moons, on planets, everywhere.
+Water ice, more specifically — a ubiquitous substance, found in asteroids, on gas giant moons, on planets, everywhere.
 So why not build a spaceship out of water ice?
-After all, water is already used as shielding for a variety of vessels.
+After all, water is already used as shielding for various vessels.
 Why not the whole hull?
-Turns out, someone already had that idea a while ago -- almost two centuries ago, in fact.
+Turns out, someone already had that idea a while ago — almost two centuries ago, in fact.
 And the result of their cogitations is the Spacecoach.

 The Spacecoach is one of the simplest ships a commune can get their hands on.
-It is the purest, simplest expression of what a vessel can be: an engine, a few RCS modules, an inflatable crew and machinery section, propellant tanks and a scaffolding to link all of the parts and greebles together.
+It is the purest, simplest expression of what a vessel can be: an engine, a few RCS modules, an inflatable crew and machinery section, propellant tanks and a scaffolding to link all the parts and greebles together.
 The main superstructure is built out of carved ice, the engines are microwave electrothermal drives that run on water propellant while the outer hull made with slow melting ice compounds such as pykrete.
-With the exception of its inflatable parts and mechanical elements, the Spacecoach is built out of and runs on H2O.
-Considering that all of the non-watery modules can be 3D printed for cheap in any self-respecting workshop, the Spacecoach is not just cheap, it's almost free.
+Except for its inflatable parts and mechanical elements, the Spacecoach is built out of and runs on H2O.
+Considering that all the non-watery modules can be 3D printed for cheap in any self-respecting workshop, the Spacecoach is not just cheap, it's almost free.

-For such an ubiquitous vessel, though, the Spacecoach is strangely rare in pop culture -- it is more of a background element, like the ads in noir movies depicting the late industrial era -- with the notable exception of the Elora Grand Tour, a highly publicized "slingshot race" where brightly-colored Spacecoaches run circles around the system's main gas giant all the while engaging in rap battles through laser-transmitted Morse code.
-It has a very serious following.
+For such a ubiquitous vessel, though, the Spacecoach is strangely rare in pop culture — it is more of a background element, like the ads in noir movies depicting the late industrial era — with the notable exception of the Elora Grand Tour, a highly publicized “slingshot race” where brightly colored Spacecoaches run circles around the system's main gas giant all the while engaging in rap battles through laser-transmitted Morse code.
+It has an earnest following.

 All content in the Starmoth Blog is © Isilanka